RyoJerryYu/obsidian-memos-sync/README.md

 | Memos API URL      | The URL of the Memos API.                                                             | `http://localhost:5230`           |
 | Memos API Token    | The token for the Memos API.
 You can create one on Memos UI -> Settings -> My Account |                                   |

+# Special thanks

+The code in [obsidian-lifeos](https://github.com/quanru/obsidian-lifeos) provides a lot of reference value in the early stages of this project.
+Thanks very much!